ErwinZhou/ErwinZhou/README.md

 - 🌱 I’m an undergraduate student pursuing a bachelor's degree in Information Security at Nankai University.
 - 👨‍💻 I'm currently working as a Research Assistant at [Tsinghua University, BNRIST, Beijing](https://www.bnrist.tsinghua.edu.cn/bnristen/).
 - 💞️ I’m also a big fan of films and TV series, hoping to write a movie script by myself one day.
-- 🔭 I hold dreams of a master's degree in Computer Science in the US and a stage with more possibilities.
+- 🔭 I am an upcoming graduate student of the Master of Science in Information Networking program at Carnegie Mellon University.

 My research focuses mainly on multimodal, LLM, and federated learning.
-If you have any insights into related fields, feel free to reach out to me via [email](ErwinZhou@outlook.com), and let's build something together.
+If you have any insights into related fields, feel free to reach out to me via [email](erwinzhou@cmu.edu), and let's build something together.

 <div align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=ErwinZhou&show_icons=true&theme=tokyonight&hide=prs" style="display: block; margin: 0 auto;" />